-We identified impairment assessment of goodwill as a key audit matter due to the significance of the balances to the consolidated financial statements as a whole, combined with the significant judgements made by management in assessing the recoverable amounts of cash-generating units ("CGUs") comprising goodwill, which are derived from value in use calculations by using a discounted cash flow model.
+We identified impairment assessment of goodwill as a key audit matter due to the significance of the balances to the consolidated financial statements as a whole, combined with the significant judgments made by management in assessing the recoverable amounts of cash-generating units ("CGUs") comprising goodwill, which are derived from value in use calculations by using a discounted cash flow model.

-At 31 December 2020, the Group has goodwill of approximately HK\$5,625 million relating to CGUs principally engaged in the sales and distribution of piped gas and gas connection in the People's Republic of China.
-Based on the assessment made by management of the Group, an accumulated impairment provision of HK\$157 million was recognised as at 31 December 2020.
-Details are disclosed in note 20 to the consolidated financial statements.
+At 31 December 2021, the Group has goodwill of approximately HK\$5,750 million relating to CGUs principally engaged in the sales of piped gas and energy, gas connection and extended business in the People's Republic of China.
+Based on the assessment made by management of the Group, an accumulated impairment provision of HK\$222 million was recognised as at 31 December 2021.
+Details are disclosed in note 21 to the consolidated financial statements.

-Management's assessment of goodwill impairment is highly judgemental and is dependent on certain significant inputs including the discount rates, growth rates, expected changes to selling prices, direct costs and expected impact of the regulatory changes.
+During the process of impairment assessment of goodwill, the management considered the assessment of certain CGUs is highly judgemental and is dependent on certain significant inputs including the discount rates, growth rates, expected changes to selling prices, direct costs and expected impact of the regulatory changes.
+The carrying amount of goodwill of the identified CGUs at 31 December 2021 amounted to HK\$928 million, net of accumulated impairment provision of HK\$116 million.
+During the year ended 31 December 2021, an impairment provision of HK\$60 million was recognised.